Wild Edible Plants

 • How to avoid poisonous plants

-• How to process and store edible plants
+• How to process and safely use wild plants

-We will practice deep connection to the forest and individual plants – with the purpose of sending you on a connection journey that will last a lifetime.
+We will practice ways of fostering a deep connection to the land and individual plants.
 Our approach is both intellectual and intuitive.
 This will help you create a multifaceted relationship with native and local plants to support your specific health needs on many levels.

 Program Logistics